-Professor Shigemoto joined WBS in 2019.
-She has broad professional experience in business and finance in the public and private sectors as well as academia.
-Prior to joining WBS, she taught business ethics at Rutgers Business School in the U.S. Before pursuing her Ph.D. as a Fulbright scholar, Professor Shigemoto was involved in corporate research/evaluation as a financial investigator of the Securities and Exchange Surveillance Commission (SESC) of the Financial Services Agency (FSA), as a rating analyst at Moody’s, and as an equity research analyst at Citigroup.
+Professor Shigemoto has broad professional experience in business and finance in the public and private sectors as well as academia.
+Her research interests are multinational corporations ethical/unethical behavior and corporate responsibility such as CSR, ESG/sustainable management.
+Prior to joining WBS Professor Shigemoto taught business ethics at Rutgers Business School in the U.S. Before pursuing her Ph.D. as a Fulbright scholar she was involved in corporate research/evaluation as a financial investigator of the Securities and Exchange Surveillance Commission of the Financial Services Agency (FSA), as a rating analyst at Moody’s, and as an equity research analyst at Citigroup.
 She was awarded the Society for Business Ethics Founders’ Award in 2012 and 2013.
+She is a Certified Fraud Examiner (CFE) and an independent director of RS Technologies Co., Ltd.

 Professor Shigemoto received a BA degree in business administration and a MA degree in economics from Meiji University, Japan, and is ABD of Ph.D. in management at Rutgers University, United States.